Khamko177/myportfolio/README.md

 ### 👋 Hello!
 I'm Xaiyasith Khamko

-4th-year IT student at the The University of Danang – University of Science and Education.
+4th-year IT student at The University of Danang – University of Science and Education.
 Aspiring Front-end Developer.

 - 🌱 **Skills:** HTML, CSS, JavaScript, React.
 - 💼 **Seeking:** Front-end Developer.